Swans WI. November meeting reports plus October walk & 7th December meeting details

 More details on WI here

-Pictures from the June walk:
+Pictures from the October walk:

 A warm welcome awaits any-one who would like to come along.
 We welcome members from all the surrounding villages and nearby areas and if you are interesting in joining our friendly Women's Institute please contact: